0xAriseAizen-404/ASD-Detection-App/README.md

 - **Location:** `app/models/`
 - **Files:**
-  - `autism_model.h5`: ResNet50 + LSTM model, fine-tuned on the image dataset for sequential image analysis.
+  - `autism_model.h5`: ResNet50 model, fine-tuned on the image dataset for image analysis.
 - **Training:** They were fine-tuned on the image dataset using transfer learning with TensorFlow/Keras.
-ResNet50 and LSTM were initially pre-trained on ImageNet, then fine-tuned for binary classification (Autistic vs. Non_Autistic).
+ResNet50 was initially pre-trained on ImageNet, then fine-tuned for binary classification (Autistic vs. Non_Autistic).

 ---